isabella232/neo4j-changelog/README.md

 Some examples are the best way to illustrate.

-A change should be placed under `packaging`, but the change is only present on 3.3 and 3.4, e.g. it was a null merge when forward merged to 3.5, and we want the changelog to state "Some fixes to Load CSV" instead of whatever the PR title is:
+A change should be placed under `packaging`, but the change is only present in 3.3 and 3.4 (e.g. it was null forward merged to 3.5) and we want the changelog to state "Some fixes to Load CSV" instead of whatever the PR title is:

 ```